 "These rules are in place precisely because vote-buying using gifts used to be very common in Japan and still is according to some accounts in the rural areas," said Koichi Nakano, a politics professor at Tokyo's Sophia University.

 The types of gifts and sums of money at the center of the latest allegations are relatively trivial compared with the record of previous governments.
+In one case, a stash of gold bullion pulled from an LDP lawmaker's offices.
 But the rules are well-known, and possible violations by a minister of justice did not set well, Nakano said.

-Two other female Cabinet members known as Abe's close allies on the right have been criticized for suspected ties with racist groups.
-Such scandals have marred his efforts to encourage Japan to accept more women in leadership positions.
+Two other female Cabinet members known as Abe's close allies on the right have been criticized for suspected ties with racist groups, marring his efforts to encourage Japan to accept more women in leadership positions.

-"I apologize for not being able to make any contributions as a member of the Abe Cabinet in achieving key policy goals, including the economic recovery and a society where women shine," Obuchi said.
+"I apologize for not being able to make any contributions as a member of the Abe Cabinet in achieving key policy goals," Obuchi said.

 The Cabinet resignations are the first for Abe since he took office in late 2012.

-Lawmakers of the opposition DPJ, which lost power to Abe's conservative Liberal Democratic Party in late 2012, are seeking whatever leverage they can against the LDP's overwhelming parliamentary majority.
+The opposition DPJ lost power to Abe's conservative Liberal Democratic Party in late 2012 and is seeking whatever leverage it can against the LDP's overwhelming parliamentary majority.

-Hence the focus on such issues as presents of leeks, baby clothes, neckties and fans by lawmakers to their supporters.
-The "uchiwa" distributed by Matsushima reportedly cost a mere 80 yen (75 cents) each, but are a possible violation of the Political Funds Control Law.
+Hence the focus on such issues as presents of leeks, baby clothes, theater tickets and fans by lawmakers to their supporters.
+The "uchiwa" distributed by Matsushima reportedly cost a mere 80 yen (75 cents) each, but are a possible violation of the election law.

 Matsushima contends they should be allowed as campaign "leaflets."